Residential Mortgages

 Case Study Example

-They choose a house priced at £250,000.
-They have a deposit of £25,000 (10%).
+Mr and Mrs X have a combined income of £55,000.
+They choose a house priced at £250,000 and have a deposit of £25,000 (10%).

-After advice, they choose a Repayment Mortgage over 30 years, and a 5 year fixed deal at 4.8%.
+After advice, they choose a Repayment Mortgage over 30 years, and a 5 year fixed interest rate of 4.8%.
 This deal had no arrangement fee and a valuation fee of £100.
+Their monthly payments are £1,179.48.

-After 5 years the mortgage will revert to the Lenders Standard variable rate, currently 8.74%, which would mean the payment would then be £1686.90 per month.
+After 5 years the mortgage will revert to the lenders standard variable rate, currently 8.74%, which would mean the payment would then be £1,686.90 per month.
 They could, however, remortgage to a new deal.

 This example is based on figures from a high street lender on 14/03/2024 and is for illustrative purposes only.